Table of Contents

 However, these chargebacks are not always illegitimate.
 Many merchants make it difficult for their subscribers to cancel services online, or they may inadvertently overlook a cancellation request or neglect to notify cardholders about an incoming charge.

-- Proof that the service was never cancelled in accordance with the terms and conditions the cardholder agreed to.
+- Proof that the service was never canceled in accordance with the sales agreement.

-- Evidence showing that neither you nor your acquirer were ever notified that the cardholder’s account was closed.
+- Evidence showing that neither you nor your acquirer was notified that the account was closed.

 - Proof that the transaction was not previously charged back (not applicable in Visa’s Europe Region).